For Your Trust, I Thank You

 Elegy for Buster (1955-2005)

-Buster, I heard that you
+Buster, I know that you

 the posthumous baby of seven

-and made some risqué choices
+made some risqué choices

-begat the invader virus
+and how it begat the invader virus

 that bested your immune system